cellannotation/capseuratconverter/development.md

 # Development with docker

-To buld the image run:
+To build the image run:

 ```bash
 docker build . -t "h5rds"
 ```

-After that it could be runned in itterative mode mounting source code `R` directory to support reactive development without rebuild the docker container:
+After that it could be run in interactive mode mounting source code `R` directory to support reactive development without rebuilding the docker container:

 ```bash
 docker run -it -v "/your_path_to_R:/app/R" h5rds